 Championing the Rights and Beliefs of Secular Humanists

 The Council campaigns for a more secular and ethical society.
 It presents the case for understanding the world without reference to a god, works to separate church and state, and defends the rights of those who reject religious beliefs.

 The Council for Secular Humanism supports independent, autonomous local groups that provide a forum for sharing ideas and a base for social activities.
 Regular regional and national conferences bring secular humanists together to exchange ideas and explore topical issues.

 The Council promotes rational, human-based viewpoints on important social and ethical issues.
 In particular, it tackles issues where traditional religion obstructs the right to self-determination, for example, freedom of choice in sexual relationships, reproduction, and voluntary euthanasia.

-President and CEO, the Center for Inquiry Ronald A. Lindsay
+President, the Center for Inquiry Ronald A. Lindsay

 Executive Director Tom Flynn